massyn/cyber-metrics/00-docs/metrics.md

 #### Description

-The percentage of systems that have patchable vulnerabilities providing critical insight into the organization's ability to minimize exposure to known threats and effectively reduce the attack surface.
+The percentage of systems that have been active in the last 30 days and that have patchable vulnerabilities providing critical insight into the organisation's ability to minimize exposure to known threats and effectively reduce the attack surface.

 #### Meta Data